Middle School: Escape to Australia

 0/5

-The story focuses on middle-school-aged children and contains no romantic or suggestive content.
+The story centers on middle school friendships and adventures, containing no romantic or sexual content.

 Violence & Gore